 3. Find a creative outlet

-Working on the same thing every day for 6 days a week can be mind-numbing, and may make it hard to concentrate on the work at hand. finding a creative outlet may help you work a lot better
+Performing the same task every day for 6 days a week can be very irritating, and may make it hard to focus on the work at hand. finding a creative way out may help you operate a lot better.

-You may have a defined work-life balance, but everything is crumbling apart in the new normal.
-And with work from home is the new normal, we have to work on a new equation and establish some new ground rules.
+You may have a defined work-life balance, but it all is supposed to go to dogs in these weird times.
+And with work from home being the new normal, we have to work on a new equation and establish some new ground rules.

 Here are some steps that we at Careerhunts follow that can help you too to get some work-life balance: